 - If your current ACoS is higher than your ideal ACoS, you’re basically spending too much.
 It’s ideal to lower your bid to check if you can lower your expenses without having a negative impact on your sales.

 - If your current ACoS is lower than your ideal ACoS, you basically have more money to spend.
 It’s best if you increase your bid and check if your ad reach can significantly improve.

 - If your keywords don’t receive any impressions, you need to check the product category and make sure that what you’ve entered is correct and that your keyword is included in your list.
 If everything’s correct, you need to increase your bid and check if placing a higher bid will make the keyword “active”.

 - If you have keywords that aren’t making any sales for a long period of time, and remain unprofitable after lowering your bid, it’s ideal to remove them from your campaign and place them in your negative keywords list.

-Once you’ve followed the steps mentioned, you now have a successfully set up Amazon PPC advertising campaign that can give your service/product the exposure it requires.
+Once you’ve followed the steps mentioned, you now have a successfully set up PPC Amazon FBA advertising campaign that can give your service/product the exposure it requires.

 It’s very important to be patient.
 While you want to track the progress of the search terms you selected, note that it takes a while to gather and collate data detailing the keywords you need to keep and which to remove.

-At this point, your PPC strategy is pretty set up.
-This is the right time to begin using SageMailer to boost product sales and turn your buyers into even more Amazon product reviews.
+At this point, your PPC advertising strategy is pretty set up.
+However, this is the right time to begin using SageMailer to boost product sales and turn your buyers into even more Amazon product reviews.
 Amassing many product reviews leads to better conversion rates and increased sales.
 It’s a wonderful cycle.
 Click here to start your SageMailer free trial.